Channel

 Initialize

-phase;Duplicate registration of the same type in a single
+phase;Not allowed to repeatedly register the same type in a

 PublisherRef